Epitrite Free vs Pro: Which Plan Do You Need?

 You're putting out singles or an EP.
 For each release, you need 3-5 lyric videos to promote across social platforms.
 Create them, download them, post them, move on to the next release.

-Free covers this entirely.
-Unlimited projects, unlimited 1080p exports, beat sync, the full font library, and AI transcription.
-You can promote every release without spending a dollar.
+Free covers this first-release test entirely.
+Five active projects, five 1080p exports per month, the full font library, and AI transcription let you validate the workflow before spending a dollar.

 The Casual Creator